plclub/cbpv-effects-coeffects/README.md

 System requirements and build instructions
 ------------------------------------------

-Compiles with The Coq Proof Assistant, version 8.19.2.
+This code has been tested with The Coq Proof Assistant, version 8.19.2.
 The development requires the Autosubst 2 tool to regenerate the syntax files, but these files are included in the distribution and do not need to be recreated.